 When is a donut shop really a miniature factory?
 When you can peek behind the glass and see dough turn into donuts and plain ones shower in sugar glaze.
 Get a sugar high at the Krispy Kreme mini factory in Concord and Fremont then run, play, and paddle in Central Park.
 The most challenging part is finding when the HOT light is on so you can watch all the action.
 No RSVP or purchase needed.

-Yummy factories that need to start tours:
+Yummy factories that need to start tours or bring them back:

 Before compiling our list, I visited a bunch of places and I tried to visit many more.
 Will you join me in wishing that this sweet place will open its doors to us to?